alecdeitz/CardinalVstsTraining/README.md

 1. Pull the project down from source onto your local computer (this will be necessary for later)
 2. Make sure it builds locally
 3. Go to your VSTS, go to Pipelines, Builds, and then add a new build
-4. Select "External Git" as your Source Control provider
+4. Select "Azure Repos Git" as your Source Control provider and choose CardinalVstsTraining
 5. Choose the ASP.NET template
 6. Queue a build and use the "Default" agent pool that we setup our agent on